openMSX Setup Guide

 By using the bind command you can create custom key bindings.
 These bindings will also be saved as settings in your settings file if you issue a save_settings command.

-The other settings are discussed in the User's Manual and there is an overview in the Console Command Reference.
+Many important settings are discussed in the User's Manual and there is an overview in the Console Command Reference.

 If you're a power user and want to specify commands which are executed at the start of each openMSX start up, put those commands in a text file, one command per line (i.e. a script) and put it in the share/scripts directory.
-You can also explicitly specify a Tcl file to be loaded and executed on the openMSX commandline.
+You can also explicitly specify a Tcl file to be loaded and executed on the openMSX command line.
 For this, use the -script command line option, which has the filename of the Tcl script as argument.

 variablemeaning